Futuresis/ScreenPriv/README.md

 ## GUI Agent Privacy Detection VLM Tool

-This project is a small utility script that calls a Vision-Language Model (VLM) to detect privacy-related information on desktop / app screenshots and export both annotated images and a JSON label file.
+This project is a lightweight utility script that leverages a Vision-Language Model (VLM) to detect privacy-related information **specifically in screenshots captured during the execution of GUI (Graphical User Interface) agents**, and it exports both annotated images and a JSON label file as the output.

+**A GUI Agent (Graphical User Interface Agent)** is an artificial intelligence agent based on Visual Language Models (VLMs) that perceives its environment exclusively through graphical user interfaces (e.g., screen screenshots) and simulates human operations to complete cross-platform tasks.

 > For a Simplified Chinese version of this document, see: **[README_zh.md](README_zh.md)**.